acemod/ACE3/docs/wiki/feature/medical-system.md

 ##### 1.1.1.4 Fatal Damage Source

-Fatal damage is now controlled by either "Large hits to vital organs", "Sum of trauma" or both.
+Fatal damage is now controlled by either "Large hits to vital organs", "Sum of trauma" or "Either".
 This means carefully placed shots or simply higher amounts of wounds can be fatal to players or AI.

 ##### 1.1.1.5 Damage Threshold